 Setting up a small world is a simple and effective way of engaging children in imaginative play.
 You can set up a small world just about anywhere, use an unlimited variety of materials, and cover a wide range of topics and themes.

 Besides being good old fashioned fun, small world play has many child-development benefits.

 Small world play supports emotional development by allowing children to work through certain experiences in life.
 It encourages the development of personal and social skills by giving children the freedom to explore in a familiar, safe environment- play.
 Small worlds are also great mediums for building language, learning about numeracy, and practicing problem solving skills.

-Small world play offers many opportunities to address certain educational goals or support children in their own personal development.
+There are many opportunities to address certain educational goals or support children in their own personal development through small world play.
 The possibilities are simply endless!

 To set up a pet shop small world in your classroom or at home, you can use anything you like.
 We usually work with whatever items we have available to us and go from there.

 To help you get started, here’s a list of things we have used (and often go back to):